sp00n/corecycler/test_programs/p95/readme.txt

-	DC - Double-Checking (LL tests must be double-checked with a second LL test) TF - Trial Factoring (can eliminate some candidates cheaply) P-1 - P-1 factoring (also eliminates candidates cheaply) ECM - Elliptic Curve Method factoring (used in an effort to fully factor tiny Mersennes) CERT - CERTification (certifies PRP proofs, better and cheaper than a DC) GEC - Gerbicz Error Checking (powerful error cheking and recovery for PRP tests)
+	DC - Double-Checking (LL tests must be double-checked with a second LL test) TF - Trial Factoring (can eliminate some candidates cheaply) P-1 - P-1 factoring (also eliminates candidates cheaply) P+1 - P+1 factoring (used in an effort to fully factor tiny Mersennes) ECM - Elliptic Curve Method factoring (used in an effort to fully factor tiny Mersennes) CERT - CERTification (certifies PRP proofs, better and cheaper than a DC) GEC - Gerbicz Error Checking (powerful error cheking and recovery for PRP tests)